liuggio/xwc-sandbox/ABSTRACT-TODO.md

    * tagOrder: integer

 #Entity "Widget"
- * Description: the Widget is a tool that allows you to add dynamic content to the page.
-A Widget takes one input some parameter and a position as a Tag, but the Widget being dynamic can access all the motes in all sections of the page.
+ * Description: the Widget is a tool that allows you to add dynamic content to the page (a widget is a bundle) A Widget takes in input some parameters and a position as a Tag, but the Widget being dynamic can access to all motes in all sections of the page.
 A Widget is a class that is included in a particular folder, is possible to execute different functions of the class with the GET / POST
  * Attributes
    * name: primary key, string